sumn2u/learn-javascript/en/interview-questions/basic-level.md

 x(); // Returns "Do something"
 ```

+### 2.5.
+What do you mean by Self Invoking Functions in javascript?

+**Answer:**

+Without being requested, a self-invoking expression is automatically invoked (initiated).
+If a function expression is followed by (), it will execute automatically.
+A function declaration cannot be invoked by itself.

+Normally, we declare a function and call it, however, anonymous functions may be used to run a function automatically when it is described and will not be called again.
+And there is no name for these kinds of functions.

+### 2.6.
+What is the difference between exec () and test () methods in javascript?

+**Answer:**

+->test () and exec () are RegExp expression methods used in javascript.
+->We'll use exec () to search a string for a specific pattern, and if it finds it, it'll return the pattern directly; else, it'll return an 'empty' result.
+->We will use a test () to find a string for a specific pattern.
+It will return the Boolean value 'true' on finding the given text otherwise, it will return 'false'

 # 3. Data Types and Operator

 ### 3.1.
 What are the different data types present in javascript?